-The next morning Haman arrived at the palace, ready to ask the king if he could hang Mordecai.
+The next morning Haman arrived at the palace, ready to ask the king's permission to hang Mordecai.
 The king asked him how someone the king delights to honor should be rewarded.
 Haman assumed the king wanted to reward him.
-He suggested the person being honored should be robed in the king's royal robes, and led through the streets on the king's horse, led by one of the king's most noble princes.
-The noble was to cry out, "This is what happens to someone the King delights to honour."
+He suggested the person being honored should be robed in the king's royal robes, led through the streets on the king's horse by one of the king's most noble princes.
+The noble was to cry out, "This is what happens to someone the king delights to honour."
 The king liked that idea, and commanded Haman to do all of that for Mordecai.
+Can you imagine the shock he felt?
 After leading Mordecai through the city on the king's horse, Haman ran to his house in shame.
-His wife and advisors told him, "If Mordecai be of the seed of the Jews, Before whom you have begun to fall, you shall not prevail against him, but shall surely fall."
+His wife and advisors told him, "If Mordecai be of the seed of the Jews, before whom you have begun to fall, you shall not prevail against him, but shall surely fall."
 Did God put that prophetic word in their mouths?
 While they spoke, the king's chamberlains arrived to bring Haman to Esther's second banquet.

 The king asked Esther why she was having these banquets.
 Esther pleaded, "If I have found favour in your sight, O king, and if it please the king, let my life be given me at my petition, and my people at my request: For we are sold, I and my people, to be destroyed, to be slain, and to perish..."
-The king must have been shocked.
+The king must have been astonished at this news.
 Haman was probably choking on his food.
 The king asked who would dare to presume in his heart to do such a thing.
 Imagine Esther turning to look at Haman as she said, "The adversary and enemy is this wicked Haman."
 Can you imagine his horror?
 The king rose up in a rage, went out into the garden, Haman fell on the queen's bed to beg for mercy, the king returned and saw Haman fallen over his wife, and demanded, "Will he force the queen also before me in the house?"
 Servants immediately covered Haman's face, and mentioned to the king there was a huge gallows prepared for Mordecai.
-Esther must have been shocked to hear that.
-The king ordered Haman to be hung on it.
+Esther must have been horrified to hear that.
+The king ordered the servants to hang Haman on it.

 Sometimes, God moves things very quickly.
 Mordecai took Haman's place of honour and his house, the massacre of the Jews was averted as they were allowed to fight against all who hated them, and the Feast of Purim was established.
 The moral of the story?
 Well, there are several.
-One courageous life can make all the difference in stopping the evil plans.
+One courageous life can make all the difference in stopping evil plans.
 No schemes of man or power of hell will ever thwart God's plans.
 Messiah was to come from the lineage of the Jews.
 God would not allow them to be destroyed.
 God was behind the details of this ancient story.
 He is behind the details of your story.
 Just as Esther became queen and was brought into a kingdom to save her people, you have been brought to this earth for such a time as this.
-God will give you wisdom, strength and moral courage if you choose to make a stand for righteousness.
-I pray you, I, and all God's people will be strong in the Lord and the power of His might.
-Blessings, Beloved.
+God will give you wisdom, strength and courage to accomplish whatever His plans are for your life.
+Blessings, Beloved of God.